Timinator2000/Algorithm_X/03 - AlgorithmXSolver/04 - troubleshooting.md

 # Study Your Errors

-It is critical the tuples you use for requirements and actions always line up with each other so you don’t get `KeyError`s when `AlgorithmXSolver` is setting up the DLX matrix.
-For instance, ('slot filled', 'Th', 4) is __not__ the same as ('slot filled', 'Thurs', 4).
+It is critical the tuples you use for requirements and actions always line up with each other so you do not get `KeyError`s when `AlgorithmXSolver` is setting up the DLX matrix.
+For instance, `('slot filled', 'Th', 4)` is __not__ the same as `('slot filled', 'Thurs', 4)`.
 I’m sure that seems obvious, but when you get a `KeyError`, look for places you might have requirement specs that are supposed to be the same, but are slightly different.

 ```text
 Traceback (most recent call last):